A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

+We test the model's capability to propose new synthesis routes for CsPbBr\textsubscript{3} and PbS nanocrystals to further demonstrate its generalizability (see the description of the training set in Supplementary Note 6).
+When constraining the use of bromoacetophenone as a precursor to synthesize CsPbBr\textsubscript{3} nanocrystals, the synthesis routes recommended by NanoDesigner include a successful route achieving an emission peak of 517 nm for CsPbBr\textsubscript{3} (see the first route in Supplementary Note 7 and Figure S10) and two failed routes (see the second and third routes in Supplementary Note 7).
+When OLA-S was used as the precursor to synthesize spherical PbS nanocrystals with target sizes of 6 nm, 8 nm, and 10 nm (Supplementary Note 8), the synthesis routes recommended by NanoDesigner are all successful with relative size errors of 3.3\%, 7.5\%, and 14\%, respectively, as shown in Figure S11.

+We also validate the inverse design capabilities using well-established PbSe nanocrystals, specifying PbO and tri-n-octylphosphine as reactants, with a target size of 10 nm and spherical morphology (Supplementary Note 9).
+The XRD pattern and TEM image (Figure 5e and 5f) confirm the successful synthesis of PbSe nanocrystals.
+Size distribution statistics confirm an average diameter of 10.5 nm, with a relative error of 5\% compared to the target value of 10 nm.
+All experimental metrics and the reasons for failure routes are summarized in Table S2.

-To evaluate the model\textquotesingle s capability for inverse synthesis design, the same inverse design example of MgF\textsubscript{2} is assigned to chemistry-specialized LLMs and general-purpose LLMs.
-As shown in Supplementary Note 7, ChemDFM and ChemLLM produce disorganized responses.
-SciLitLLM provides an over-simplified synthetic route and recommends the standard stoichiometric 1:2 ratio (Mg:F), which inevitably results in impure phases.
-Similarly, both GPT-5.2 and Grok-4 recommend the standard stoichiometric 1:2 ratio consistent with chemical intuition, but Grok-4\textquotesingle s proposed room-temperature reaction is insufficient for crystallization.
+Moreover, the same inverse design example of MgF\textsubscript{2} is assigned to chemistry-specialized LLMs and general-purpose LLMs.
+As shown in Supplementary Note 10, ChemDFM and ChemLLM produce disorganized responses.
+SciLitLLM provides an over-simplified synthesis route and recommends the standard stoichiometric 1:2 ratio (Mg:F), which inevitably results in impure phases.
+Similarly, both GPT-5.2 and Grok-4 recommend the standard stoichiometric 1:2 ratio consistent with chemical intuition, but Grok-4's proposed room-temperature reaction is insufficient for crystallization.